-In recent weeks, HWzone has overcome an attack and the technical problems that followed it, a brief update on where we are and where we are headed
+In recent weeks HWzone has overcome an initiated attack and the technical problems that befell it, a brief update on where we are and where we are headed.

-During the current year, the site underwent a comprehensive upgrade of the content system and its design, in order to provide all users with a modern, fast, beautiful and convenient site for surfing and reading.
-We are very pleased with the final result, and believe that this is also true of most of you.
+During the current year, the site has undergone a comprehensive upgrade in its content system and design, in order to provide all surfers with a modern, agile, beautiful and convenient site for browsing and reading.
+We are very pleased with the end result, and believe that so are most of you.

-Many of you may have noticed a few days when there were difficulties, and even a complete inability, to enter and browse the site.
+Many of you must have noticed some days when there were difficulties, and even a complete inability, to enter the site and browse it.
 A little over two weeks ago, during a routine upgrade to the server, the site was attacked in a DoS and Syn attack.
-We will not tire you with the technical details, but the combined attacks caused the site to be unavailable and to many technical problems.
-From that moment until last Wednesday (November 11), the technical team worked around the clock to build site protection walls and solve these technical problems.
+We will not bore you with the technical details, but the combined attacks caused the unavailability of the site and many technical glitches.
+From that moment, until last Wednesday (November 11), the technical team worked around the clock to set up protective walls for the site and solve these technical problems.

-As part of those actions intended to prevent any harm to the site's availability, access to it from addresses was blocked Network Which originated outside of Israel for several days, causing access problems for some of our users.
-Now HWzone has been reopened to overseas surfers, and we are making every effort to prevent similar actions in the future.
+As part of those actions intended to prevent any harm to the site's availability, access to it from addresses was blocked Network Originating outside of Israel for several days, which has led to access problems for some of our users.
+Access to HWzone has now been reopened, also for surfers from abroad, and we are making every effort to avoid the need for similar actions in the future.

 Upgrade to Google

-The good news is that we have switched storage to Google 's servers Google, And the information passes through a layer of protection with several layers designed to prevent similar attacks in the future - so that the site will be available to you and your questions every day, all day long.
+The good news is that we have switched storage to Google 's servers Google, And the information goes through a multi-layered defense system that is designed to prevent similar attacks in advance in the future - so that the site will be available to you and your questions every day, all day.

-The HWzone site is constantly updated and updated, not only in terms of its news, articles, guides and forums - since 2001 we've changed countless systems and designs, and here is a short journey in time.
+The HWzone website is constantly updated and updated, and not only in terms of its news, articles, guides and forums - since 2001 we have changed countless systems and designs, and here is a short journey in time.

 The various incarnations of HWzone